1550–1600 in European fashion: Accessories

 The fashion for wearing or carrying the pelt of a sable or marten spread from continental Europe into England in this period; costume historians call these accessories zibellini or "flea furs".
 The most expensive zibellini had faces and paws of goldsmith's work with jewelled eyes.
-Queen Elizabeth received one as a New Years gift in 1584.
+Queen Elizabeth I received one as a New Years gift in 1584.
 Gloves of perfumed leather featured embroidered cuffs.
 Folding fans appeared late in the period, replacing flat fans of ostrich feathers.

 Jewelry was also popular among those that could afford it.
+The collection of jewels owned by Mary, Queen of Scots, and jewels belonging to Queen Elizabeth were documented in inventories, and some of Elizabeth's jewels appear in portraits.
 Necklaces were beaded gold or silver chains and worn in concentric circles reaching as far down as the waist.
 Ruffs also had a jewelry attachment such as glass beads, embroidery, gems, brooches or flowers.
-The jewels of Mary, Queen of Scots are well-documented.
+Cheap imitations of gemstones, pearls, and amber became popular.

 Belts were a surprising necessity: used either for fashion or more practical purposes.
 Lower classes wore them almost as tool belts with the upper classes using them as another place to add jewels and gems alike.
 Scarves, although not often mentioned, had a significant impact on the Elizabethan style by being a multipurpose piece of clothing.
 They could be worn on the head to protect desirable pale skin from the sun, warm the neck on a colder day, and accentuate the colour scheme of a gown or whole outfit.
 The upper class had silken scarves of every color to brighten up an outfit with the gold thread and tassels hanging off of it.

 While travelling, noblewomen would wear oval masks of black velvet called visards to protect their faces from the sun.